danirod/rtve-testcard/README.md

 ![Test pattern](demo.png)

 It should work on other browsers as long as they have good support for SVG.
-Latest Safari on macOS High Sierra doesn't display properly the sinusoidal bars (the black and white stripes below the grayscale gradient).
+Safari 12 supports all the SVG features in use.
+Older versions of Safari won't display properly the sinusoidal bars (the black and white stripes below the grayscale gradient).

 # References